Deya-B/Bioinformatics/R_statistics.md

 By understanding how to calculate and interpret degrees of freedom, you can better design experiments, analyze data, and understand the robustness of your conclusions.

+## What Does It Mean for Data to Be Highly Skewed?
+When data is highly skewed, it means the distribution is not symmetrical and leans (or "skews") heavily toward one side.
+This asymmetry can significantly affect statistical analysis and interpretation.

+### Types of Skewness
+**1. Positive Skew (Right-Skewed):**
+ - The tail extends to the right (toward larger values).
+ - Most of the data are concentrated at lower values, but a few high values create a long right tail.
+ - Example: Income distributions, where most people earn low-to-moderate incomes, but a few earn very high incomes.

+**2. Negative Skew (Left-Skewed):**
+ - The tail extends to the left (toward smaller values).
+ - Most of the data are concentrated at higher values, but a few low values create a long left tail.
+ - Example: Retirement age, where most people retire later, but a few retire very early.

+### How to Identify Skewness
+**1. Visually:**
+ - Histogram: Skewed distributions will show longer tails on one side.
+ - Density Plot: Asymmetry in the curve indicates skewness.
+ - Boxplot: Skewness can be observed if the median line is not centered or the "whiskers" are of unequal lengths.

+**2. Numerically:**
+ - Mean vs. Median:
+ - Mean > Median → Positive skew.
+ - Mean < Median → Negative skew.

+### Impact of Skewness on Analysis
+**1. Descriptive Statistics:**
+- The mean is sensitive to extreme values and may not reflect the center of the data accurately.
+- The median is more robust and provides a better measure of central tendency for skewed data.

+**2.Impact on Parametric Tests:**
+- Many statistical tests (e.g., t-tests, ANOVA) assume that data follows a normal distribution.
+- Skewness violates this assumption and can lead to misleading results.

+**3.Challenges in Interpretation:**
+- Extreme values ("outliers") can dominate analysis.
+- Comparing groups with skewed data becomes less reliable.

+### How to Handle Highly Skewed Data
+**1. Data Transformation:**
+- Apply transformations like:
+    - Logarithmic (log)
+    - Square root (\sqrt{𝑥}) <br/>
+These methods can make the distribution more symmetrical.

+**2. Use Robust Statistics:**
+- Use the median instead of the mean.
+- Employ non-parametric tests (e.g., Mann-Whitney U, Kruskal-Wallis) that don't assume normality.

+**3. Segment the Data:**
+- Analyze data in subsets or percentiles instead of the entire distribution.

+**4. Alternative Models:**
+- Fit models that account for skewness, such as gamma or log-normal distributions.

+## Inherent noise in data
+Refers to variability or randomness that naturally occurs within the data due to factors that cannot be fully controlled, predicted, or measured.
+It represents the part of the data that does not follow any clear pattern or trend and arises from the underlying processes generating the data.

+### Sources of Inherent Noise
+1. Biological or Natural Variability<br/>
+Example: Differences in height among individuals, even within the same family or population.

+2. Measurement Errors<br/>
+Small inaccuracies in instruments, sensors, or human error during data collection.

+3. External Influences<br/>
+Unaccounted-for variables that affect the data but were not measured or controlled (e.g., weather, random mutations).

+4. Random Fluctuations<br/>
+Stochastic processes or events that are fundamentally unpredictable, like radioactive decay.

+### Characteristics
+- Unpredictable: Noise cannot be modeled or predicted accurately.
+- Non-informative: It doesn't carry useful information for analysis.
+- Universal: All datasets have some level of inherent noise.

+>Example
+>If you're measuring the weight of apples in a batch:
+>The signal is the average weight (trend or pattern you want to find).
+>The noise includes small variations due to differences in individual apple size or inaccuracies in the scale.

+### Why It Matters
+- Data Analysis: Noise can obscure true patterns or trends, leading to incorrect conclusions.
+- Modeling: Overfitting occurs when models try to "learn" the noise instead of the underlying trend.
+- Decision-Making: Understanding the noise-to-signal ratio helps in making informed decisions based on data.